Who is Tyron Woodley and why is he fighting Jake Paul?

 To do so, Woodley will have to take out the ringmaster himself: the 24-year-old YouTuber, who achieved fame and notoriety alongside his older brother Logan, a fellow vlogger.

 Paul has fought three times as a ‘professional’, winning all three of his bouts via knockout.
-The first to suffer the embarrassment of being beaten by the American was Ali Eson Gib, who also made his name on YouTube.
+The first to suffer the embarrassment of being beaten by the polarising American was Ali Eson Gib, who also made his name on YouTube.
 Next up was an actual athlete, ex-NBA star Nate Robinson.
 Like Gib, Robinson – 36 at the time – was knocked out.
 Most recently, Paul KOed Ben Askren, a former mixed martial artist who was world champion in two promotions before entering the UFC with an unbeaten record.

 The fight against Askren in April marked Paul’s first encounter with an opponent with an actual combat sports background – and elite-level pedigree, at that.
 But Askren has always been a wrestler through and through, and it was in that discipline that he became a US Olympian at the 2008 Beijing Games.
 His striking, for an MMA fighter as accomplished as he became, was startlingly sub-standard; he had certainly never boxed professionally before.
 Furthermore, Askren had retired from MMA in 2019 before undergoing much-needed hip surgery.
 When he fought Paul, he was 37 but had the mobility of an octogenarian, and he seemed to have barely prepared for the contest.